unacms/una/tests/README.md

 composer install
 ```

-Alternatively run the following from Dolphin root folder:
+Alternatively run the following from the script root folder:
 ```
 phing install
 ```